Ever wonder what goes on behind the scenes in our nation’s schools?

 In 1970, Lonnie Palmer earned a Bachelor’s Degree in Physics and planned to continue on to a Ph.D. program but was interrupted by a notice from the U.S. Government — a draft notice.
 Knowing his low number would preempt plans to continue his education, Palmer took a temporary position teaching high school science — and a reluctant education reformer was born.

-Now, that reluctant reformer is having the last word on education reform in his solutions-based book: “Why We Failed: 40 Years of Education Reform.”
+Now, that reluctant reformer is having the last word on education reform in his solutions-based book: “Why We Failed: 40 Years of Education Reform” available on Amazon in paperback and for Kindle.

 “Why We Failed: 40 Years of Education Reform” (click here to read an excerpt) is the culmination of Palmer’s 40-plus years working in education first as a teacher teaching high school physics, AP Physics, chemistry, algebra, geometry, trigonometry and pre-calculus and later a school principal, assistant superintendent and superintendent of schools in urban, suburban and rural districts and eventually as a school district turnaround specialist in New York, North Carolina and Massachusetts.

-The solutions are not only woven into the stories but the end of each chapter features a section called: What can we do?
-For school superintendents, teachers, principals and school board members.
-The target audience is educators and teacher, principal and superintendent training programs in higher education.
-It also has mass appeal for millions of Americans who have been asking: Where has all the money gone?
+The solutions are woven into the stories and the end of each chapter features a section called: What can we do?
+It’s for school superintendents, teachers, principals and school board members.
+The book also has mass appeal for millions of Americans who have been asking: Where has all the money gone?
 And how can we reform something for 40 years and make no progress?

 “Too often leadership in US education has been defined as finding the best way to get through the challenges without creating conflict, without challenging assumptions and without making employees and school board members feel bad about not doing their jobs properly or effectively.” – Lonnie Palmer